-The organization appoints PR experts, and some of the big organizations even have a PR department, to enhance the company’s image, build goodwill and attract the investors, customers, media and other associates.
+The organization appoints PR experts, and some of the prominent organizations even have a PR department.
+It enhances the company’s image, builds goodwill and attracts the investors, customers, media and other associates.

 Following are the different ways in which a company performs public relations practice with the help of PR experts: